 Golden State Water thanks customers for their impressive conservation efforts, and encourages the entire community to continue using water wisely to help keep the state on the path to full drought recovery.

-Due to local conditions, water-use restrictions and allocations remain in place for customers in Edna Road, Cypress Ridge, Nipomo and Ojai (click community to see local information).
+Due to local conditions, water-use restrictions and allocations remain in place for customers in Edna Road, Cypress Ridge and Nipomo (click community to see local information).
 Golden State Water continues assessing water supply conditions and water-use restrictions in these service areas and will make appropriate adjustments as needed.

 California’s Potable Water Waste Restrictions

 On May 9, 2016, Governor Jerry Brown issued an Executive Order that permanently prohibits the following practices that waste potable water:

 - Hosing off sidewalks, driveways and other hardscapes.